 Stop the Trento Agent:

-Any SUSE customer, with a registered SUSE Linux Enterprise Server for SAP Applications 15 (SP1 or higher) distribution, experiencing an issue with Trento Premium, can report the problem either directly in the SUSE Customer Center or through the corresponding vendor, depending on their licensing model.
-Problems must be reported under SUSE Linux Enterprise Server for SAP Applications 15 and component trento.
+SUSE customers with registered SUSE Linux Enterprise Server for SAP applications 15 (SP3 or higher) distributions can report Trento issues either directly in the SUSE Customer Center or through the corresponding vendor, depending on their licensing model.
+Problems must be reported under SUSE Linux Enterprise Server for SAP applications 15 and component trento.

-When opening a support case for Trento, provide the chosen deployment option for Trento Server: Kubernetes, systemd or containerized.
+When opening a support case for Trento, provide the relevant deployment option for Trento Server: Kubernetes, systemd or containerized.

 In case of a systemd deployment, provide the status and the journal of the trento-web and trento-wanda services.